Medical malpractice is the 3rd leading cause of death in the US. What is medical malpractice?

 When Medical Malpractice Typically Occurs

 There is a risk of medical malpractice in various situations, but most often, they happen at a healthcare facility when a doctor, nurse, hospital, or clinic harms a patient by not providing the appropriate standard of care.
-Medical malpractice can happen in any specialized medical field or area.
+Medical malpractice can happen in any specialized medical field or area, or in nursing homes in Charleston.
 These might include surgeries, obstetrics, pediatrics, oncology, internal medicine, neurology, orthopedics, dermatology, as well as many others.

 Adverse medical outcomes are not always due to the negligence of the medical staff.
 To prove medical malpractice, you must demonstrate that your healthcare provider breached the expected standard of care they should have provided.
 This breach must be the cause of the patient’s harm.